Ryan McMahon Player Props: Rockies vs. Dodgers

 Ryan McMahon At The Plate

-- McMahon has 75 hits and an OBP of .348 to go with a slugging percentage of .482.
-All three of those stats are tops among Colorado hitters this season.

-- He ranks 63rd in batting average, 40th in on base percentage, and 33rd in slugging among the qualified hitters in MLB.
+- Among qualifying batters in baseball, he ranks 66th in batting average, 46th in on-base percentage, and 37th in slugging.

-- McMahon has had at least one RBI in 34.2% of his games this season (26 of 76), with more than one RBI eight times (10.5%).
-He has also accounted for three or more of his team's runs in five contests.
+- McMahon has had an RBI in 26 games this year (33.8%), including eight multi-RBI outings (10.4%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.